 The largest concerns involve the tremendous dependence a firm develops with its SaaS vendor.
+While some claim that the subscription-based SaaS model means that you can simply walk away from a vendor if you become dissatisfied, in fact there is quite a bit of lock-in with SaaS vendors, too.
+And in addition to the switching costs associated with switching on conventional software platforms, switching SaaS vendors may involve the slow and difficult task of transferring very large data files over the Internet.
 Having all of your eggs in one basket can leave a firm particularly vulnerable.
 If a traditional software company goes out of business, in most cases its customers can still go on using its products.
 But if your SaaS vendor goes under, you're hosed.
 They've got all your data, and even if firms could get their data out, most organizations don't have the hardware, software, staff, or expertise to quickly absorb an abandoned function.

 Beware with whom you partner.
 Any hot technology is likely to attract a lot of start-ups, and most of these start-ups are unlikely to survive.
 In just a single year, the leading trade association found the number of SaaS vendors dropped from seven hundred members to four hundred fifty.M.
 Drummond, "The End of Software as We Know It," Fortune, November 19, 2001.
 One of the early efforts to collapse was Pandesic, a joint venture between SAP and Intel-two large firms that might have otherwise instilled confidence among prospective customers.
-In another example, Danish SaaS firm "IT Factory" was declared "Denmark's Best IT Company 2008" by Computerworld, only to follow the award one week later with a bankruptcy declaration.R.
+In another example, Danish SaaS firm "IT Factory" was declared "Denmark's Best IT Company" by Computerworld, only to follow the award one week later with a bankruptcy declaration.R.
 Wauters, "The Extraordinary Rise and Fall of Denmark's IT Factory," TechCrunch, December 2, 2008.
 Indeed, despite the benefits, the costs of operating as a SaaS vendor can be daunting.
-NetSuite's founder claimed it "takes ten years and \$100 million to do right" Sarah Lacy, "On-Demand Computing: A Brutal Slog," BusinessWeek, July 18, 2008.-maybe that's why the firm still wasn't profitable, even a year and a half after going public.
+NetSuite's founder claimed it "takes ten years and \$100 million to do right"Sarah Lacy, "On-Demand Computing: A Brutal Slog," BusinessWeek, July 18, 2008.-maybe that's why the firm still wasn't profitable, even three and a half years after going public.